 As an adult, I love being outdoors every bit as much as I enjoyed playing down the fields when I was young.
 I love walking for miles on end with no specific destination in mind, absorbing the wonderful sights and sounds of the natural environment.
 I love the feeling of serenity and connectedness such an elemental act of immersion can bring, contemplating everything and nothing in particular.
-I’m fascinated and baffled in almost equal measure by nature’s paradox: at once sublime and destructive, stardust moves in infinite secrets behind an enigma.
+I’m fascinated and baffled in almost equal measure by nature’s paradox: at once sublime and destructive, stardust weaves through infinite secrets behind an enigma.

 Aldous Huxley considered ancient Chinese landscapes as metaphors for the ‘Antipodes of the mind.’
 I like the idea of creating a place devoid of ego, free from all the banality and noise of an incessant rat race marching toward its demise.
 I like the idea that art should seek to strip away divisive illusions, reflecting a beautiful state of Being through moments in quietude.
 For me, the role of art is one of understated simplicity: to connect … and the greatest contribution an artist can make in this day and age is to illuminate unity.

 Writing is a big part of my creative practice and I have recently published my first novel.
 Click here for more details.